 Piranha 2010 was a modest box-office success.
 Piranha 3DD (2012) was a sequel.

-Subsequently, Alexandre Aja went onto make Horns (2013) wherein Daniel Radcliffe grows a set of devil horns, the non-genre thriller The 9th Life of Louis Drax (2016), the killer alligator film Crawl (2019) and the cryogenic sleeper awakes film Oxygen (2021), as well as to write/produce the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).
+Subsequently, Alexandre Aja went onto make Horns (2013) wherein Daniel Radcliffe grows a set of devil horns, the non-genre thriller The 9th Life of Louis Drax (2016), the killer alligator film Crawl (2019) and Oxygen (2021) with a woman trapped inside a cryogenic capsule, as well as to write/produce the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).

 (Winner for Best Makeup Effects at this site’s Best of 2010 Awards).